vnsny-bia/VisitContactTrace/README.md

 ## Exit/Reload

 In the following figure, on the top right hand side, options exist to exit the application or reload the graphical user interface to upload data.
+It is best to exit the applicaiton by clicking on "Exit" in this window, because that correctly closes the VisitContactTrace application from the R session.

 ## Querying VisitContactTrace